Florida’s Rape Shield Law: What Tampa Defendants Need to Know

 Does the Rape Shield Law apply to prior sexual conduct with the accused?

 No. The law applies only to consensual sexual conduct with individuals other than the defendant.
-Prior sexual history between the accused and the alleged victim may still be admissible depending on relevance.
+Consequently, prior sexual history between the accused and the alleged victim may still be admissible depending on relevance to the case.

 Are there exceptions to Florida’s Rape Shield Law?

 Yes.
 Evidence may be allowed if it shows an alternative source of semen, pregnancy, injury, or disease.
-It may also be admitted if it demonstrates a pattern of behavior relevant to consent, but only after a judge reviews it during an in camera hearing.
+Additionally, it may be admitted if it demonstrates a pattern of behavior relevant to consent, establishes motive to fabricate, or exposes prior false allegations—but only after a judge reviews it during an in camera hearing.

 What is an in camera hearing under Florida’s Rape Shield Law?